 |Aurora Early Learning Centre|

 It is with great pleasure to announce that Aurora Early Learning Centre has been selected as Finalists in the Blacktown City Local Business Awards 2019.
-The final announcement of the winner is yet to be announced.
 We are humbled and thankful to all our amazing families, our beautiful community and our wonderful Educators for the support, belief and love.
 As management of this service, we acknowledge the hard work and love our Educators put in to our children's development and programs.
 Thank you from the bottom of our hearts!

 Aurora Early Learning Centre has created a team to join this year’s Mother’s Day Classic that will take place in Parramatta on Sunday 12 May 2109.